mattsmallman/OmniFocus-MCP/README.md

 # OmniFocus MCP Server

+> **Note**: This is a fork of [themotionmachine/OmniFocus-MCP](https://github.com/themotionmachine/OmniFocus-MCP) with additional features and enhancements.
+Changes are being contributed back upstream via pull requests.
+If you want to use these features now before they're merged, see the [installation instructions](#installing-this-fork) below.

 A Model Context Protocol (MCP) server that integrates with OmniFocus to enable Claude (or other MCP-compatible clients) to interact with your tasks and projects.

 ![OmniFocus MCP](assets/omnifocus-mcp-logo.png)